FrankLaterza/m-m-hackathon-2023/README.md

-# Kenny has a boner
+# Morgan and Morngan Hackathon 2023
+this is Frank Laterza and Kenny Nguyen Submision for the hackathon